pevey/medusa-plugin-ses/README.md

 The unsual setting is meant to prevent enabling by accident or without thought.
 To use the endpoint, POST a json req.body with: template_id, from, to, and data to /ses/send.
 Remember that the from email address must be a verified sender in your AWS console.
-Also remember that if your AWS account is still in sandbox mode, you can only SEND emails to verified sender email addresses, as well.
+Also remember that if your AWS account is still in sandbox mode, you can only SEND emails to verified sender email addresses.

 ## Acknowledgement